cilium/cilium/Documentation/kubernetes/policy.rst

 If you are running Cilium on Kubernetes, you can benefit from Kubernetes distributing policies for you.
 In this mode, Kubernetes is responsible for distributing the policies across all nodes and Cilium will automatically apply the policies.
-Two formats are available to configure network policies natively with Kubernetes:
+Three formats are available to configure network policies natively with Kubernetes:

 - The standard `NetworkPolicy` resource which at the time of this writing,